akhealth/EIS-Modernization/sow/search.md

     identify potential unworked applications for the same family or individual

--   Contractor shall ensure that DPA field staff can easily get to the search tool from within the ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme
+-   Contractor shall ensure that DPA field staff can easily get to the search tool from within the existing ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme

 -   Contractor shall continuously deliver working software for use in the Alaska